BTreeMap/starrocks-2025-06-10-fdl/network-time-analysis.md

 - `send_timestamp`: Captured when the RPC closure is created (before serialization)
 - `response_received_timestamp`: Captured when the RPC response is received
-- `receiver_post_process_time`: Time spent on the receiver side processing the request
+- `receiver_post_process_time`: Time spent on the receiver side processing the request (measured by the receiver and sent back in the RPC response)

 ### Key Components Included in NetworkTime